pshreyasv100/Code-Gating-RESTful-Service-In-Spring/README.md

 ## INTRODUCTION
 The project is aimed at building a Gating web service to help Developers write clean code.
 Given a source code repository, the web service calculates Cyclomatic complexities, Code Coverage, Duplication, Number of warnings and Security Flaws using respective tools.
-The project integrates required tools and acts as a single point for the user's input.
 The Service generates a detailed report of the checks performed against the source code and intimates the user if the code is good enough.

 ## USAGE

+This project is helpful for developers in writing clean code by checking the Gating parameters for codes in a covenient way.
+Tools/Services exist for checking the Gating parameter individually.
+The project builds a web service that acts as a single point for user input and checks for all Gating parameters collectively by integrating all required tools